 Applying the Theory of Learning Approaches to BJJ

 Have you ever heard someone say that they will never be good at triangles because they have short legs?
 That’s a clear example of entity thinking.
 In that instance, an individual is taking something that cannot be changed about themselves and using that as the primary determinant for what they can or cannot do.

 I have a personal example as well.
 During my early years of training, I avoided some techniques that either required or were improved by full flexion of the knee.
 My knees were really bad, and I couldn’t sit on my heels comfortably.

 So in that instance, there was a shift from entity-based thought to incremental thought related to a specific situation.
-Even in the first example, such a shift is possible since there are steps that can be taken to make the triangle with short legs.
+Even in the first example, such a shift is possible since there are steps that can be taken to make the triangle work with short legs.